openeuler-mirror/docs/docs/en/docs/StratoVirt/Interconnect_isula.md

 ### **Prerequisites**

-The iSulad and kata-containers have been installed, and the iSulad supports the kata-runtime container runtime and the devicemapper storage driver.
+The iSulad and kata-containers have been installed, and the iSulad supports the containerd-kata-shim-v2 container runtime and the devicemapper storage driver.

 The following describes how to install and configure iSulad and kata-containers.